 Grades and Academic Progress

-Quarterly grades are checked during the students’ first two years at the university.
+Student grades are are reviewed at the end of each quarter until a student has declared their major.
 All students who have a quarterly GPA below 3.3 (out of 4.0) will be sent an email requesting an individual meeting with a member of the academic counseling staff.
 During this meeting, the student’s academic progress, quarterly schedule, and particular challenges will be discussed.
 At the discretion of the academic counseling staff, a student may be encouraged to participate in an academic intervention such as the following: attend study skills workshops; meet with an academic counselor regularly during the next quarter; alter quarterly schedule; or establish a specific study plan.